BassHous3/taggarr/README.md

 > - `WRITE_MODE=2` Removes everything, all tags and JSON file.
 > - `START_RUNNING` `(Bool)` Start the container without initiating scan for CLI usage.
 > - Taggarr will save the information of your media in a JSON file located at root folder of your TV media.
+> - Taggarr does not scan the audio of your content.
+Instead, it read the name of the audio tracks.

 > [!IMPORTANT]
 > **Quick Start:**